ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 {: #vpc-bm-vmware-vcenter-vmotvmk}
 {: step}

-Configure a vMotion interface using vCenter.
+Next, you need to configure a vMotion interface for the host using vCenter.

-To configure a vMotion Interface:
+Configure a vMotion Interface as follows:

-* Log into the vCenter Server.
+1. Log into the vCenter Server.
-* Click to select the host.
+2. Click to select the host.
-* Click the Configuration tab.
+3. Click the Configuration tab.
-* Click Networking.
+4. Click Networking.
-* Click Add Networking.
+5. Click Add Networking.
-* Select VMkernel Network Adapter and click Next.
+6. Select VMkernel Network Adapter and click Next.
-* Select the existing standard vSwitch and click Next.
+7. Select the existing standard vSwitch and click Next.
-* Enter a name in the Network Label to identify the network that vMotion uses.
+8. Enter a name in the Network Label to identify the network that vMotion uses.
-* Select a VLAN ID from the VLAN ID dropdown, use VLAN ID '200'.
+9. Select a VLAN ID from the VLAN ID dropdown, use VLAN ID '200'.
-* Select TCP/IP stack vMotion and select vMotion on Enabled services and click Next.
+10. Select TCP/IP stack vMotion and select vMotion on Enabled services and click Next.
-* Select Use static IPv4 settings.
+11. Select Use static IPv4 settings.
-* Enter the IP address and Subnet Mask of the host's vMotion Interface.
+12. Enter the IP address and Subnet Mask of the host's vMotion Interface.
 Use the provisioned server's vMotion VLAN NIC's IP.
-* Click Next, then click Finish.
+13. Click Next, then click Finish.

 Repeat this for each host.